So what's with the name?

 Why this way?

-We'd like to explain why we do the things we do at Mud Lake Farm and with St. Steve’s cordials and sodas.
+We'd like to explain why we do the things we do at Mud Lake Farm and with St. Steve’s Farm-Crafted Beverages.
 Let’s be honest, we’re weird or at least a bit odd and that accounts for some of it.
 There are a lot easier ways to make things that are more profitable than the way we do them.

 Just the fact that we grow and make our products from whole ingredients is pretty unique.
 Most, if not all commercial sodas are made from flavors.
 Pour a little of this and a little of that and woh-la!
 A soda.
 So why take the time, energy and money to juice and slice real carrots, beets and ginger when we could just pour a bottle of something already to go?
 Why grow our own elderflowers when we could use a pre-made concentrate and nobody would know the difference?